LoveStartLearnBuildTokensResourcesConverseBlog

 If you're objecting to the inevitable chaos of such an approach, it's time to talk about legibility.

 James Scott's book, Seeing Like A State, describes how modern states reorganized societies to make them more legible to the apparatus of governance.
-As Rao describes it:
+Venkatesh Rao summarises the book in his own article called “A Big Little Idea Called Legibility”:

-"The state is not actually interested in the rich functional structure and complex behavior of the very organic entities that it governs.
-It merely views them as resources that must be organized in order to yield optimal returns.
-Importantly, this happens on both left and right: the failure mode is ideology-neutral: it arises from a flawed pattern of reasoning rather than values.
+""The state is not actually interested in the rich functional structure and complex behaviour of the very organic entities that it governs (and indeed, is part of, rather than “above”).
+It merely views them as resources that must be organised in order to yield optimal returns according to a centralized, narrow, and strictly utilitarian logic."

-"This style of thinking leads to simplification, since a reality that serves many purposes presents itself as illegible to a vision informed by a singular purpose [...]
+"a reality that serves many purposes presents itself as illegible to a vision informed by a singular purpose [...]
 The deep failure in thinking lies is the mistaken assumption that thriving, successful and functional realities must necessarily be legible."

 Prompt: What kind of reasoning sees organic entities as resources to be organized in a legible way which yields uniformly high returns?